JJAlvarez2000/JJAlvarez2000/README.md

 * 🌍  I'm based in CABA, Argentina
 * ✉️  You can contact me at [alvarezjuliojoel@gmail.com](mailto:alvarezjuliojoel@gmail.com)
-* 🧠  I'm learning Advanced Java with Spring and Hibernate
+* 🧠  I'm learning advanced Java with Spring and Hibernate

 ### Skills